smthemex/ComfyUI_Sapiens/README.md

 # ComfyUI_Sapiens
-You can call Using Sapiens to get seg，normal，pose，depth，mask.
+You can call Using Sapiens to get seg,normal,pose,depth,mask maps.

 Sapiens From: [facebookresearch/sapiens](https://github.com/facebookresearch/sapiens)